 Travel with friends and family to mark special moments of celebration like birthdays, anniversaries, reunions, etc. With your group of eight or more (on a single booking), you will be entitled to: 5% off for the group; $150 shipboard credit toward the spa or champagne; custom group photo, and more.
 Milestone celebration must be communicated at time of booking.
 See attached brochure for details and limitations.

-Day 1: U.S. / Guayaquil, Ecuador
+Day 1: Arrive in Guayaquil, Ecuador.

 - North Seymour: Encounter nesting frigatebirds, plus land and marine iguanas, and enjoy a beautiful coastal walk.

 - Isabela: Toast crossing the Equator at Volcán Ecuador, northernmost of Isabela’s six great shield volcanoes.
-Keep an eye open for whales and dolphins as you ply these rich waters, once the haunt of whalers and pirates.
+Keep an eye open for whales and dolphins as you ply these nutrient-rich waters, once the haunt of whalers and pirates.

 - Fernandina: One of the most active oceanic volcanoes in the world, Fernandina is the youngest and most pristine island in Galápagos—and home to the strange flightless cormorant and the largest marine iguanas.

 - San Cristóbal: Search for red-footed boobies and the endemic mockingbird and lava lizard—found only on this easternmost island.

 - Española: Located in the extreme southeast of the archipelago, this island is home to swallow-tailed gulls, Española mockingbirds, Nazca boobies, and seasonally, the world’s only population of waved albatrosses at Punta Suárez.

 - Floreana: Follow a trail past a rose pink-tinted lagoon frequented by flamingos.
 Snorkel among sea lions and abundant fish, or cruise along Champion Islet by Zodiac.
 Visit the famous barrel at Post Office Bay and learn about its unusual postal system.